-James W. Houck, interim dean and Distinguished Scholar in Residence at Penn State Law, is a retired three-star admiral, and knows better than most what it takes to succeed in these unique and exciting careers having spent a decorated Naval career in the JAG Corps, which culminated in his service as the 41st judge advocate general of the U.S. Navy.
+James W. Houck, former interim dean and Distinguished Scholar in Residence at Penn State Law, is a retired three-star admiral, and knows better than most what it takes to succeed in these unique and exciting careers having spent a decorated Naval career in the JAG Corps, which culminated in his service as the 41st judge advocate general of the U.S. Navy.

 “For me, I saw a chance to connect the law directly to service of our country; I was able to be a lawyer and wear the uniform of the United States,” Houck said.
 “Now I keep an eye out to help students who are interested in following that path.
 Sometimes they approach me, but sometimes I see it in them.”

 SaraAnn Bennett, a 2014 graduate of Penn State Law and lieutenant in the U.S. Navy JAG Corps, never thought of herself as someone cut out for the military.
 But Houck saw in her the kind of talent, passion, and desire to serve something greater than herself that made him think Bennett would excel as a military attorney.
 While she did have an interest in using her law degree to serve others, Bennett didn’t know if the Navy was the place for her—until Houck helped arrange for her to shadow current members of the JAG Corps, where she said she’d “never met so many attorneys who loved their jobs.”